 Be prepared for success

 Whether you want to launch a new career, inspire action in your community, or seek an additional degree after you graduate, a Mills education will prepare you to achieve your goals.
 Our Career Services Office can help you discover or clarify your career path, explore internship and professional job opportunities, build a résumé, strengthen your interview skills, and apply for advanced degree programs.

 When you leave Mills, you’ll join a network of more than 25,000 alumnae in over 60 countries.
 Some of them are pursuing master’s and doctoral degrees at the world’s most prestigious universities; others are leading nonprofits and businesses and pushing boundaries in the arts and sciences.
 A select group of graduates serves in government—including the United States House of Representatives and the diplomatic corps of other nations.
 Wherever you choose to go next, you’ll be equipped to forge a distinctive path, emboldened to transform the world, and empowered to make a statement.

-Located in the heart of the dynamic San Francisco Bay Area in California, Mills College is situated approximately 24 kilometers from San Francisco and 10 kilometers from downtown Oakland.
-Mills offers students a safe, welcoming campus with easy access to Berkeley, Napa Valley, and Silicon Valley.
+Located in the heart of the dynamic San Francisco Bay Area, Mills College is situated approximately 24 kilometers from San Francisco and 10 kilometers from downtown Oakland, California.
+Mills offers students a safe, welcoming campus with easy access to Berkeley and Silicon Valley.